viliuslt4/WeatherForecast/README.md

 7. Run command `ng serve`, this command will run app in browser, you will see message in terminal what port it is using.
 8. Open your browser on that port location.
 Example: "http://localhost:4200/".

+#### Notes!:
+1. This app uses json file as database.
+All values are not real, just for a display purpose.
+If you won't see any weather forecast, check /Database/WeatherForecast.jsom file, and change date of forecast.
+Currently all these forecast dates are set from 2020/08/13 - 2020/08/25 range.
-**Note!** There is console.log error which is caused by ngx-skycons. https://github.com/DancingDad/ngx-skycons/commit/df64f576ff486c6873eabf5e7ae06f669b75ee75 here is the solution to fix this error by changing node_modules component called "ngx-skycons.component.ts".
+2. There is console.log error which is caused by ngx-skycons. https://github.com/DancingDad/ngx-skycons/commit/df64f576ff486c6873eabf5e7ae06f669b75ee75 here is the solution to fix this error by changing node_modules component called "ngx-skycons.component.ts".